Learning Outcomes

 SQE1 Syllabus

-For SQE1, your understanding of enforcing money judgments must be practical and application-focused.
-You may need to advise a judgment creditor on the most suitable enforcement method or identify the legal consequences of using a particular method.
+For SQE1, you are required to understand the practical, application-focused enforcement of money judgments, including advising a judgment creditor on the most suitable enforcement method or identifying the legal consequences of using a particular method, with a focus on the following syllabus points:

 - the main methods of enforcing money judgments: taking control of goods, third party debt orders, charging orders, and attachment of earnings orders